Michelangelo (Teenage Mutant Ninja Turtles): 2012 animated series

 In the new 2012 series, Michelangelo uses both a kusarigama and nunchaku.
 His character design was updated as well, making him slightly shorter than his brothers and giving him dark freckles as well as shorter tails on his mask.
 Mikey is voiced by Greg Cipes.

 Mikey is the youngest brother and is prone to goofing off rather than focusing on his training.
 However, he is still an impressive fighter.
 His natural affinity for the martial arts is present in his ability to learn moves after seeing them only a few times.
 He also has the ability to fight without "thinking", once deflecting Splinter's blows while listening to music with his eyes closed, which was something that Donatello had to learn (Although he was unable to do this when directly asked to fight without thinking in their first fight with the telepathic Victor Falco).
-Also, Mikey has a rare ability to see something off in people and mutants, shown when a Kraang robot of April’s mother, dub Mom thing, and with two of the Might Mutant Animals, Slash and Dr Rockwell, after they escape capture from the Shredder.
+Also, Mikey has a rare ability to see something off in people and mutants, shown when a Kraang robot that looks exactly like April's mother (dubbed "Mom-Thing" by Raphael as a reference to The Thing), and with two of the Mighty Mutanimals, Slash and Dr. Rockwell, after they escape capture from the Shredder.